jlin00/12_final/README.md

 Peihua Huang and Jackie Lin (pd 10)

 ## Features
-We will be implementing the following commands in our project:
+We will be implementing the following features in our project:
 - light
   - existing MDL command
   - will add light to symbol table